Exceptional minimal surfaces in spheres: Introduction

-It is well known \cite{L0} that the Gauss map of a minimal surface $M$ in $S^3$ defines another minimal, the polar of $M$, which is conformal to $M$.
-On the other hand, the polar can also be defined for any minimal surface lying in an odd-dimensional sphere, just by selecting a unit section of the last normal bundle.
+Several applications are provided.
+At first, we investigate superconformal surfaces that are isometric to their polar.
+The Gauss map of a minimal surface $M$ in $\S^3$ defines another minimal, the polar \cite{L0} of $M$, which is conformal to $M$.
+The polar is also defined for any minimal surface lying in an odd-dimensional sphere (cf. \cite{DF}).
 It was proved by Miyaoka \cite{M1} that the polar of any superconformal surface is again a superconformal surface.
 Moreover, this construction is dual, in the sense that taking the polar a second time produces the original surface.

-We investigate superconformal surfaces that are isometric to their polar, which we briefly call \textit{self-dual surfaces}.
-In contrast to the case of $S^3$ where the Clifford torus is the only self-dual surface, there are lots of self-dual surfaces in high codimension.
-Flat superconformal surfaces in odd-dimensional surfaces are self-dual.
-Self-dual surfaces are related to the Ricci condition.
-It turns out that superconformal surfaces in $S^{8k+7}$ that satisfy the Ricci condition are self-dual.
-In particular, Lawson's surfaces in $S^{8k+7}$ that are superconformal are self-dual.
+As an application of the main result, we study superconformal surfaces that are isometric to their polar, which we briefly call \textit{self-dual surfaces}.
+In contrast to the case of $\S^3$, where the Clifford torus is the only self-dual surface, there are lots of self-dual surfaces in high codimension.
+Flat superconformal surfaces and Lawson's surfaces in $\S^{8k+7}$ that are superconformal are self-dual.

-The case of self-dual surfaces in $S^5$ is quite interesting.
-We show that a superconformal surface in $S^5$ is self-dual if and only if it is congruent to a pseudoholomorphic curve of $S^6$ lying in a totally geodesic $S^5$.
-More generally, we fully characterize all self-dual surfaces.
-It turns out that the property of being self-dual is intrinsic.
+The case of self-dual surfaces in $\S^5$ is quite interesting.
+We show that a superconformal surface in $\S^5$ is self-dual if and only if it is congruent to a pseudoholomorphic curve of $\S^6$ lying in a totally geodesic $\S^5$.
+More generally, we characterise all self-dual surfaces.

+Moreover, we give applications to pseudoholomorphic curves in the nearly K\"{a}hler sphere $\S^6$.
+We provide extrinsic characterizations in terms of the $a$-invariants, among the class of superconformal surfaces and reprove the intrinsic characterization given by Hashimoto \cite{H}.
+Finally, we give another short proof of the Lawson's conjecture for exceptional surfaces in spheres of odd dimension \cite{V2}.

-The paper is organized as follows: In section 2, we fix the notation and give some preliminaries.
+The paper is organised as follows: In section 2, we fix the notation and give some preliminaries.
 In section 3, we consider the splitting of the Hopf differentials and introduce the $a$-invariants.
 In section 4, we prove the main result of the paper, namely that the $a$-invariants determine all exceptional surfaces up to a multiparameter family.
-In section 5, we deal with pseudoholomorphic curves in the nearly K\"{a}hler sphere $S^6$.
+In section 5, we deal with pseudoholomorphic curves in the nearly K\"{a}hler sphere $\S^6$.
 Section 6 is devoted to the Ricci condition.
 In Section 7, we investigate self-dual surfaces.
 Finally some global formulas and topological restrictions are obtained.